-We will also hold LLC Units, and therefore receive the same benefits as ContinuingPre-IPO LLC Members with respect to their ownership in an entity treated as a partnership, or "pass-through" entity, for income tax purposes.
-The IPO Contribution, the Class A-5 Unit Redemption, the acquisition of LLC Units from certain Continuing Pre-IPO LLC Members in connection with this offering, future taxable redemptions or exchanges by holders of LLC Units for shares of our Class A common stock or cash, the Mergers and other transactions described herein are expected to result in favorable tax attributes that will be allocated to us.
+We will also hold LLC Units, and therefore receive the same benefits as Continuing Pre-IPO LLC Members with respect to their ownership in an entity treated as a partnership, or "pass-through" entity, for income tax purposes.
+The IPO Contribution, the Class A-5 Unit Redemption, future taxable redemptions or exchanges by holders of LLC Units for shares of our Class A common stock or cash, the Mergers and other transactions described herein are expected to result in favorable tax attributes that will be allocated to us.
 These tax attributes would not be available to us in the absence of those transactions and are expected to reduce the amount of tax that we would otherwise be required to pay in the future.
 In connection with the Reorganization Transactions, we will enter into a TRA that will obligate us to make payments to the TRA parties in the aggregate generally equal to 85% of the applicable cash savings that we actually realize as a result of these tax attributes and tax attributes resulting from certain payments made under the TRA.
 We will retain the benefit of the remaining 15% of these tax savings.
 See "Organizational Structure-Holding Company Structure and the Tax Receivable Agreement."